BruceWind/CPSensor/README.md

 ### In additon

-To be honest, I have not test it on windows.
+To be honest, I didn't take tests on windows too much.
 In case you get error on windows, you can try to fix on your own.